 Like I said she is a perfect angel around people.
 In a therapy situation she is unlikely to encourage other dogs on or off leash who will be allowed to be in a position close enough to upset her, however, if some instance did occur, I would feel uncomfortable with her snapping at another dog.

 In most instances, I can prevent a situation where she would be tempted to snap from occurring, however, there are some instances that can’t be avoided.
 Do you have any suggestions on how to handle this dog aggression?
 I’m debating whether I should discontinue her therapy dog classes.

-This is really more of a handler sigue.
+This is really more of a handler issue.
 It’s your responsibility to NOT LET other dogs invade her space.
-Now, you can correct her for the aggression – but at the same time, you must show her that she can trust you, and that you will not let strange dogs from another pack wonder up and get in her face.
+Now, you can correct her for the aggression towards other dogs, but at the same time you must show her that she can trust you and that you will not let strange dogs from another pack wander up and get in her face.
 This is the job of the pack leader – to protect the pack.
 And you’re not doing your job by letting strangers off the street walk up and get too close.
-I would recommend a walking stick or a stun gun.
+I would recommend a walking stick.

 As for the therapy dog training – I would recommend that you continue, but without seeing the dog in person, this will ultimately be a judgement call which you must make for yourself and your dog.

 That’s all for now, folks!